 Jay Z has found a way to turn lemons into lemonade.
 The rap star teamed up with high-end department store Barneys to sell his designer clothing line and raise money for his charity, the Shawn Carter Foundation, which helps underprivileged children go to college.
 Sounds like a winning situation, right?

 Not so fast.
-The thing is, the luxury retailer was accused of racial profiling by black shoppers who said they were detained after legitimately making purchases, reports the Daily Mail, and Hov came under fire for going through with the partnership.
+The luxury retailer has been accused of racial profiling by black shoppers who said they were detained after legitimately making purchases, and Hov has come under fire for going through with the partnership.

-Instead of pulling the plug, Jay Z convinced Barneys to donate 100% of the proceeds from sales of the clothing line to fund scholarships (instead of the originally agreed-upon 25%), and announced that he would take a "leadership role and seat on a council specifically convened to deal with the issue of racial profiling," reports AllHipHop.
+Instead of pulling the plug, Jay Z convinced Barneys to donate 100 percent of the proceeds from sales of the clothing line to fund scholarships (instead of the originally agreed-upon 25 percent), and announced that he would take a "leadership role and seat on a council specifically convened to deal with the issue of racial profiling."

 Jay Z also posted a response on his blog explaining his rationale.
 "I am against discrimination of any kind, but if I make snap judgements, no matter who it’s towards, aren’t I committing the same sin as someone who profiles?" he wrote.
 "I am no stranger to being profiled and I truly empathize with anyone that has been put in that position.
 Hopefully this brings forth a dialogue to effect real change."